scbarber/gatsby-blog/content/blog/day-one-what-just-happened/index.md

 ---
-title: "Day One: What just happened?"
+title: "Day One: What Just Happened?"
 description: "I am now officially unemployed.
-I am a software engineer with over 20 years of experience, without a job.
+Again.
+This is the second time I've been forcibly unemployed.
+I've been laid off for the third (possibly fourth) time in my life.
+So here I am, a software engineer with over twenty years of experience, without a job.
 I'm uncomfortable, nervous, anxious, and confused."
 date: "2019-06-01T17:25:03+07:00"
 tags: ["Unemployed"]
 ---